|

 Education

-B.Sc.
-Chemical Engineering, University of California San Diego, June 2005.
+BSc Chemical Engineering, University of California San Diego (UCSD), USA, June 2005.

 Experience